twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 This will create a file called /tmp/krinklesfile.
 It will ensure that the file is a regular file, as opposed to a directory or symlink.
 It will give it some content.
 It will give it an owner, and set permissions on it.
 Run the agent on your client again to make the file come into existence.

 Notice that this file resource depended on the user resource already existing.
 What happens if the user krinkle doesn't exist?
-Try removing the krinkle user by changing the ensure line to `ensure => absent` in the user resource and running puppet again.
+Try removing the krinkle user by changing the ensure line to `ensure => absent` in the user resource and running Puppet again.

 We can't and shouldn't depend on Puppet to figure out this dependency.
 We can't even depend on Puppet to read the file in order, so it doesn't matter that the user resource was declared before the file resource.
 (In practice, Puppet can kind of figure this out, but when you have a complex Puppet ecosystem you should not depend on it.)
 We need to tell Puppet explicitly what depends on what.
 One way to do this is with the `require` attribute.
 Change the ensure attribute back to present for the user resource.
 Then make your file resource look like this: